Aug 26, 2023

 - Subscription service.
 Businesses that receive recurring payments in exchange for providing products or services regularly to the customer.

-Hopefully, learning the different types of eCommerce business models will help plan your next venture.
+Hopefully, learning the different types of eCommerce business models will help start your own business.
 If you have any more questions or suggestions, feel free to leave a comment down below.